Ashiyel/WD-Seatwork-2-Calderon/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  A resume is a quick and precise introduction of educational and life experiences in one folder.
+  A resume is a quick and precise introduction of an individual that may include exquisite life experiences.
 </div>

 <br />